Braves vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 18 of the 27 games they were the moneyline favorite this season (66.7%).
+- The Braves have compiled an 18-10 record in games they were listed as the moneyline favorite (winning 64.3% of those games).

-- Atlanta has played in six games as moneyline favorites with odds of -225 or shorter and won them all.
+- Atlanta has played in six games as moneyline favorites with odds of -250 or shorter and won each time.

-- The implied moneyline probablility for this matchup gives the Braves a 69.2% chance to win.
+- The implied moneyline probablility in this matchup gives the Braves a 71.4% chance to win.

-- Atlanta has played in 32 games with over/under set, and have combined with opponents to go over the total 19 times (19-12-1).
+- In the 33 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 20 times (20-12-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.